-After that I went into journalism and had a lot of fun (I got to try out the NASA space shuttle simulation in Houston).
+After that, I went into journalism and had a lot of fun (I got to try out the NASA space shuttle simulation in Houston).
 I ended up copywriting for businesses like Microsoft.
-For years I was on my own, until I absolutely needed more people to help the business grow.
+For years I was on my own until I absolutely needed more people to help the business grow.
 Even then I was very careful about hiring the right people.

 5. Stop worrying.

 Whatever it is, it’s never as bad as you think it’s going to be.
 I still can’t take my own advice on this, but for me the stress has always outweighed the problem.
-Most of thing things I worried about never happened.
+Most of the things I worried about never happened.
 I do worry and overthink things, and part of it is that people become entrepreneurs because they are control freaks.
-I think non-entrepreneurs think business owners are comfortable with risk but that’s not the case at all.
+I think non-entrepreneurs think business owners are comfortable with risk, but that’s not the case at all.
 We’re cleverly risk-averse and good at risk management.
 But I am still learning to let go because I think it makes sense and for my sanity.
 So, bear with me.

 6. Hire an HR consultant.

 Do this (here’s why).
 Do it before hiring anyone.
-Not just so you are airtight as a business, but also so you don’t get bogged down dealing with all the difficult stuff that no-one else wants to touch.
+Not just so you are airtight as a business but also so you don’t get bogged down dealing with all the difficult stuff that no-one else wants to touch.
 Share the load.

 7. Then be careful who you employ.

 At Intelligent Games, I should have been a lot tougher in recruitment and onboarding.
-We hire much more rigorously now, testing a range of factors such as competence and skill, productivity and ability to self-motivate, ways of learning and culture-fit.
-This isn’t a place for intuition, this is about working with the data.
+We hire much more rigorously now, testing a range of factors such as competence and skill, productivity and ability to self-motivate, ways of learning and culture fit.
+This isn’t a place for intuition; this is about working with the data.